pandeysoni/pandeysoni.github.io/content/posts/2019-02-17-how-to-use-amazon-athena-in-nodejs.md

 date: 2019-02-17T10:22:25.211Z
 description: >-
-  Amazon Athena provides a platform which we can use for Standard SQL query and it uses Amazon Simple Storage (S3) for data storage...
+  Amazon Athena provides a platform which we can use for Standard SQL query and it uses Amazon Simple Storage (S3) for data storage.
+Athena is serverless and there is no infrastructure for setup and manage...
 category: AWS Services
 tags:
   - Amazon Athena